Testato/TeraTerm/teraterm/trunk/release/LogMeTT_README.txt

 Bugs fixed:
 - Interaction between LogMeTT.exe and LogMeTTc.exe was optimized.
 - Double click on tray icon under certain conditions was causing application to crash.

+2005-08-08 (Ver 2.6 Release 1)
+New features added:
+- Print, Print Preview and Printer Setup functions were added.
+They are reachable from File menu of LogMeTT Configuration window and allow to print the macro associated to currently selected node.
+Functions are available only when Macro page is visible.
+- As per request of LogMeTT users the functionality of checking for updated versions of TeraTerm and LogMeTT was changed.
+LogMeTT now check for updates on startup and then once every 24 hours of running.
+This functionality can be disabled by selecting newly added checkbox "Do not connect the Internet to check for newer versions" on Settings page of Configuration window.
+- Help file was updated to reflect these new changes.
+Bugs fixed:
+- None.

 2005-07-13 (Ver 2.5 Release 4)
 New features added: